 A calf strain, commonly called a ‘pulled’ muscle, is caused by overstretching or tearing of either of the 2 calf muscles – the soleus and the gastrocnemius.

-Calf strain occurs during activities that involve pushing off on the toes, such as running or jumping.
-It commonly happens in sports such as tennis, squash or football.
+Calf strain occurs during activities that involve pushing off on the toes, such as running or jumping, or sports that require explosive muscle contractions, such as tennis, squash or football.